 - literary agent Erik Hane (Red Sofa Literary)

-- literary agent assistant Lynnette Novak (The Seymour Agency)
+- literary agent Lynnette Novak (The Seymour Agency)

 - and possibly more to come.